 - Bring it forward – When their body clock is reset and they have learned to drop off quickly, slowly bring their bedtime earlier again, a little bit each day until it’s at a time that’s appropriate for you both.

 Have you tried the bedtime fading technique with your child?
-Tell us your experience on Facebook.
+Tell us about your experience on Facebook.